Saint Aidan has been saved!

-Being exposed to the weather for the last 64 years has caused cracks and damage and we need your help to get it repaired.
-We need to raise approximately £10,000 to cover expert restoration so that the statue can continue to be an icon of Holy Island.
+Being exposed to the weather for the last 64 years caused cracks and damage and we asked for your help to get it repaired.
+We needed to raise approximately £10,000 to cover expert restoration so that the statue could continue to be an icon of Holy Island.

 Condition Report.